Assessing Monotone Dependence: Area Under the Curve Meets Rank Correlation: Case studies

-We follow up on the analysis in Section 5.3 of \citet{Gneiting2022b} for the earlier WeatherBench 1 dataset \citep{Rasp2020}, where NWP forecasts outperformed AIWP forecasts by huge margins.
-As in the earlier study, we use a range of performance metrics, which includes $\CMA$ skill in the form of the percentage improvement of $\CMA$ for the forecast at hand over $\CMA$ for the climatology forecast.
-Furthermore, we consider root mean squared error (RMSE) skill relative to the climatology forecast, stable equitable error in probability space \citep[SEEPS;][]{Rodwell2010} skill relative to the climatology forecast, and the anomaly correlation coefficient (ACC) in the form described by \citet[][Section 4.3.2]{Rasp2024}.
-All four measures are positively oriented --- the larger, the better --- and by definition their value equals zero for the climatology forecast.\footnote{In passing, we note that the ideas behind the representation of $\AGC$ and $\CMA$ in \eqref{eq:AGC}, \eqref{eq:AGC_granularity}, and \eqref{eq:CMA2s}, respectively, resemble those put forth by meteorologists in the context of forecast evaluation for precipitation forecasts, where the linear error in probability space (LEPS) and SEEPS measures have been proposed \citep{Rodwell2010}.
+We follow up on the analysis in Section~5.3 of \citet{Gneiting2022b} for the earlier WeatherBench 1 dataset \citep{Rasp2020}, where NWP forecasts outperformed AIWP forecasts by huge margins.
+As in the earlier study, we use a range of performance metrics, which includes $\CMA$ skill and $\CID$ skill in the form of the percentage improvement for the forecast at hand over the climatology forecast.
+Furthermore, we consider root mean squared error (RMSE) skill relative to the climatology forecast, stable equitable error in probability space \citep[SEEPS;][]{Rodwell2010} skill relative to the climatology forecast, and the anomaly correlation coefficient (ACC) in the form described by \citet[][Section~4.3.2]{Rasp2024}.
+All five measures are positively oriented --- the larger, the better --- and by definition their value equals zero for the climatology forecast.\footnote{We average measures over latitude bands and then compute skill.
+In passing, we note that the ideas behind the representation of $\AGC$ and $\CMA$ in \eqref{eq:AGC}, \eqref{eq:AGC_granularity}, and \eqref{eq:CMA2s}, respectively, resemble those put forth by meteorologists in the context of forecast evaluation for precipitation forecasts, where the linear error in probability space (LEPS) and SEEPS measures have been proposed \citep{Rodwell2010}.
 However, unlike SEEPS, $\AGC$ and $\CMA$ do not require researchers to artificially discretize their data.
-We also note that RMSE is a measure of actual predictive performance, whereas ACC, $\AGC$, and $\CMA$ can be interpreted as measures of potential predictive ability.}
+We also recall that RMSE is a measure of actual predictive performance, whereas ACC, $\AGC$, and $\CMA$ can be interpreted as measures of discrimination ability and, therefore, potential predictive ability.}